fabian-hk/Secure-Two-Party-Computation/README.md

 The server can't be used under Windows because it uses several processes and they have to pass socket object to each other.
 So you have to use Docker for the server.
 We recommend to use Docker also for the clients for optimal stability.
+You can use the run.bat script exactly like the run.sh script for Linux and Mac OS.

 # Usage with command line